EPFL-Center-for-Imaging/orientationpy-binderhub/README.md

-# Orientationpy runnable example on Binder
+# OrientationPy runnable example on Binder

 Launch Jupyterlab on Binder: